silum/astrokat-wiki/Observation-framework-specification.md

 Specifying tags and functionality to incorporate into the new observation framework in relation to observational requirements.

 ## All observations
+* Type of input coordinates
+* types of calibrators and where to find them

+* verification needs -- the various steps and stages of running the script offline and online

 ## Correlator specific observational requirements
 Information and options required during observation planning and execution in the YAML file